lambda-dom/trisagion/docs/readme.md

 p = T <$> (first f_0 p_0) <*> ... <*> (first f_n p_n)
 ```

 The choice of `e` is left to the user, but there is a canonical, minimal one: take the coproduct of all the `e_i`.
-In the chapter dedicated to errors, we will see another way to deal with this problem that does not rely on coming up with a unifier `e`.
+In the section [On Errors](#a-4-on-errors) we will see another way to deal with this problem that does not rely on coming up with a cone `e_i -> e`.

 Note that as with the input type `s`, there are still no constraints on the error type `e`.